 The biggest potential health problem for the caterpillars occurs due to their poop or frass.
 In the case of an enclosed environment, you need to pay close attention to cleanliness.
 The frass will not dry properly in an enclosed environment.

 Caterpillars do not tend to move around too much if they find a good place to feed.
 Hence, an open habitat can work for them.
 You can build the habitat in a potted plant and place it on the table.
 However, if you want controlled movements of the caterpillars, then you may build a habitat in an open bucket or a container.

-The next step is to add host plants to the containers.
-You can plant the host plants in the potted plants or a bucket or a container.
+Add host plants in the potted plants or a bucket or a container.
 You can even make the plants’ cuttings and place them inside the container.
-Keeping the leaves a little damp is essential to hydrate the container.
+Keep the leaves a little damp to hydrate the container.

 In case of an open container, add a mesh, screen, or net over the top of the plant or container.
 This is because caterpillars can attract attention from parasites and predators around the home.
 A net over the container will reduce the risk of caterpillars being hunted by other predators.

 After you build the caterpillar habitat, you need to pay close attention.
 You must clean the frass out regularly.
 Besides, keep adding host plant cuttings regularly so that the caterpillars are eating and growing.
 Keep the container well-hydrated and moist so that it doesn’t go too dry and interfere with caterpillars’ pupation.